Stiffnessometer, a magnetic-field-free superconducting stiffness meter and its application: Experimental setup

-A typical measurement is demonstrated in Fig.~\ref{RawData}.
+A typical DC mode measurement is demonstrated in Fig.~\ref{RawData}.
 The red symbols represent the signal when the entire inner-coil has moved through the pickup-coil at $T>T_c$.
 Before the lower-end of the inner-coil has reached the gradiometer, the flux through it is zero.
 During the time the lower-end of the inner-coil transverse the gradiometer its contribution to the total flux changes from zero to positive to negative and back to zero.
 The upper-end of the inner-coil has the opposite effect; its contribution to the flux goes from zero to negative to positive and back to zero.
 But there is a time (or distance) delay between the lower-end and upper-end contributions, leading to the observed signal.
-A linear drift of the voltage can נק easily evaluated as demonstrated by the dotted lines.
-We define the inner-coil maximum voltage difference $\Delta V_{IC}^{max}$ as demonstrated in Fig.~\ref{RawData}.
+A linear drift of the voltage can be easily evaluated as demonstrated by the dotted lines.
+We define the inner-coil maximum voltage difference $\Delta V_{ic}^{max}$ as demonstrated in Fig.~\ref{RawData}.

 At $T<T_c$ the ring adds its own signal, as shown in Fig.~\ref{RawData} by blue symbols.
 The ring produces current that generates opposite flux to the one in the inner-coil.
 The ring signal is concentrated on a narrower range on the $z$ axis.
-By subtracting the high temperature measurement from the low temperature one, it is possible to obtain the signal from the ring alone $\Delta V_{R}$ as demonstrated in the inset of Fig.~\ref{RawData}.
-We define the maximum ring voltage difference $\Delta V_{R}^{max}$ as shown in the inset.
-The ratio $\Delta V_{R}^{max}/\Delta V_{IC}^{max}$ stores the information on the stiffness, as will be discussed in the Data Analysis subsection.
-For a given inner-coil and current it is enough to determine $V_{IC}$ once.
+By subtracting the high temperature measurement from the low temperature one, it is possible to obtain the signal from the ring alone $V_{sc}$ as demonstrated in the inset of Fig.~\ref{RawData}.
+We define the maximum ring voltage difference $\Delta V_{sc}^{max}$ as shown in the inset.
+The ratio $\Delta V_{sc}^{max}/\Delta V_{ic}^{max}$ stores the information on the stiffness, as will be discussed in the Data Analysis Sec.~\ref{DataAnalysis}.

-In Fig.~\ref{TDep} we present the Stiffnessometer signal evolution with temperature from an LSCO x=0.12 ring.
-At temperatures between $5$~K and $22$~K there is no change in the signal.
-But, between $22.5$~K and $T_c=27.9$~K the signal diminishes rapidly, as expected.
-The normalized voltage difference $\Delta V_{R}^{max}/\Delta V_{IC}^{max}$ is plotted in the inset of Fig.~\ref{TDep}.

-There is a risk that field generated in the inner-coil leaks since no coil is infinitely long or perfect.
-To overcome this leak, a main coil, also shown in Fig.~\ref{Setup}, acts as a shim to cancel the field on the ring when it is at the gradiometer center.
-Our main-coil has a field resolution of $10^{-3}$~Oe from $0$ up to $200$~Oe.
-Therefore, we can keep the field on the ring as low as $1$~mOe.